2016–17 South Pacific cyclone season: Tropical Cyclone Bart

 During February 19, the FMS reported that Tropical Disturbance 15F had developed, about 300 km to the southwest of Apia, Samoa.
 Over the next couple of days, the system gradually developed further and became a tropical depression, as it moved south-eastwards within an area of low vertical wind shear.
 During February 21, the JTWC initiated advisories and designated it as Tropical Cyclone 07P, after an ASCAT satellite image had revealed the presence of 65–75 km/h winds, within its partially exposed circulation.
 The FMS subsequently named the system Bart as it had become a Category 1 tropical cyclone on the Australian scale, with peak 10-minute sustained wind speeds of 75 km/h.
 After it had been named, Bart continued to move south-eastwards and passed to the west of the Southern Cook Islands, before it entered MetService's area of responsibility early on February 22.
 During that day, the system gradually transitioned and was reclassified as an extratropical cyclone, before it continued to weaken and dissipated over open seas.
 Gale-force winds, rain and thunderstorms were observed over the Southern Cook Islands, but there was no significant impact reported.
+Bart held the record for being the latest named cyclone in a respective season until Cyclone Urmil was named days after Bart in 2026.